 “The 67,116 total bankruptcy filings for the month of September represented an 8.5 percent decrease compared to the 73,352 filings in September 2014.”

-*In 2015, (total filings per 1,000 population), as compared to 2.71 for the first eight months of the year.
+*In 2015, the average national per capita bankruptcy-filing rate for the first three-quarters from 1st January to 30th September has decreased to 2.70 (total filings per 1,000 population), as compared to 2.71 for the first eight months of the year.
 The average daily bankruptcy filing declined by 8.5% this year in comparison to last year.

 *Epiq Systems had utilized AACER’s data and compiled a report regarding bankruptcy filings in 2015.
 AACER (Automated Access to Court Electronic Records) permits lenders and law firms to effortlessly and efficiently monitor and recover electronic data from bankruptcy dockets nationwide.
-It showed that of the year with only 62,358.
+It showed that September 2015 was the second lowest bankruptcy filing month of the year with only 62,358.
 On the other hand, January 2015 is the only month that had fewer bankruptcy filings than September 2015, with 59,087.

 “Bankruptcy filings for the 12-month period ending March 31, 2015, fell 12 percent when compared to bankruptcy filings for the 12-month period ending March 31, 2014, according to statistics released today by the Administrative Office of the U.S. Courts.
 March 2015 bankruptcy filings totaled 911,086, compared to the 1,038,280 bankruptcy cases filed in the 12-month period ending March 31, 2014.”

-*As per the news released by the American Bankruptcy Institute with data from Epiq Systems, Inc, .
+*As per the news released by the American Bankruptcy Institute with data from Epiq Systems, Inc, bankruptcy filings dropped by 12% in the first half of 2015.
 During the first six months of 2015, total bankruptcy filings were 422,782, which showed a decrease of 12% when compared to the total filings of 479,573 for the first six months of 2014.

 In 2015, both commercial and consumer bankruptcy filings have gone down to a certain percentage as compared to the last year.
 This showed that people were more financially savvy in 2015.